Jump to content

 • Video playlists with thumbnails

-• Mixed playlists – Combine audio and video in a single playlist
+• Mixed playlists – Combination of audio and video in a single playlist

 • Visual playlist window